Bilingual Education at Fredonia

 - This Advanced Certificate leads to a recommendation for a New York State Teacher Certification in ESOL.

-- Bilingual Education Extension, Advanced Certificate, catalog page
+- Bilingual Education Extension, Advanced Certificate, catalog page - taught online

 - This Advanced Certificate leads to a recommendation for a Bilingual Extension to any New York State Teacher Certification, except ESOL.